pirateharishs/Ex-1-NN/README.md

-## ENTER YOUR NAME:HARISH S
+## ENTER YOUR NAME:   HARISH S
-## ENTER YOUR REGISTER NO:212223230071
+## ENTER YOUR REGISTER NO:   212223230071
 ## EX.
 NO.1
 ## DATE:07/03/25
 #   Introduction to Kaggle and Data preprocessing

 ## AIM: